-We’ve gathered together booksellers, publishers, and other services for book book collectors of all stripes.
+We’ve gathered together booksellers, publishers, and other services for book collectors of all stripes.
 Please get in touch if you’d like to suggest a resource for this list.

 Booksellers – Beat, small press & poetry